germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## Terminology

-Send Group: An MLS session where one designated senber (the group 'owner') authors all messages and other members use the group only to receive from the designated sender.
+Send Group: An MLS session where one designated sender (the group 'owner') authors all messages and other members use the group only to receive from the designated sender.